The 30–45 y.o. Woman’s Guide to Lagos Portugal

 2. SUP (or kayak) through the Grottos

-Otherwise, take a kayak trip.
+Otherwise, take a kayak trip with Ezride.
 You really do need to see the glowing water inside the caves.
+Otherwise, go on a grotto tour in a small boat, but its not as an immersive experience as on a SUP or Kayak.

 Yoga / Pilates